knz/reg/reg.rst

 Resource management is modeled as follows:

-- process execution is discretized over a function *t*, typically time, which increases monotonically regardless of process state.
+- process execution is discretized over a function *t*, typically time, expected to increase monotonically.
 Other options are available, see `TIME DISCRETIZATION`_ below.
 The unit for *t* is *ticks*.

-- *progress* during process execution can be measured using a function *d(t)*, typically "user time", which increases monotonically while a process is running and not stopped.
+- *progress* is measured using a function *d(t)*, for example "user time", which increases monotonically while the monitoring system is active.
 Other options are available, see `PROGRESS INDICATOR`_ below.
 The unit for *d(t)* values is *steps*.

-- for a given resource *f* the harnessed processes have a *current level* of resource usage *f(t)*, which can be observed at every tick, and for which there may be no known upper limit.
+- the *current level* of resource usage *f(t)* is observed at every tick.
 The unit for values of *f(t)* is *stuff*.
 (For example bytes for memory, bytes/sec for channels, etc.)

-Using this model, ``reg`` controls resource usage as follows:
+Using this model, ``reg`` regulates resource usage as follows:

-- ``reg`` associates to each resource *f* a *supply*, expressed in *stuff.steps* (amount of stuff, times amount of steps).
+- ``reg`` maintains a *supply*, expressed in *stuff.steps* (amount of stuff, times amount of steps).

-- ``reg`` operates iteratively; at each iteration the increase of steps *d(t)* is observed.
+- at each tick event, the increase of steps *d(t)* is observed.
 Upon each increment of *d* from *dp = d(tp)* (previous step counter) to *dn = d(t)* (new step counter):

-  1. ``reg`` measures the *integrated resource consumption* since the last step, computed by *f(t)* times *(dn - dp)*.
+  1. ``reg`` measures the *integral resource consumption* since the *last step*, computed by *f(t)* times *(dn - dp)*.

-  2. the integrated resource consumption is substracted from the supply;
+  2. the integral resource consumption is substracted from the supply;

-  3. if the supply becomes zero or negative, the process is *stopped* until the supply is increased again.
+  3. if the supply becomes zero or negative, the actuator is triggered at each subsequent *t* event, until the supply is increased again.

+It is expected that the actuator alters the system to slow down the progress function, so that the integral resource consumption is reduced.

+Consider for example an instance of ``reg`` whose actuators *stops* a process upon supply exhaustion, and *restarts* the process when the supply becomes positive again.
+The step function is the user time used by the process in seconds.

-For example, if the step is user time in seconds and the resource is current power usage (watts), the supply is expressed in watts.seconds (energy).
+If the resource is current power usage (watts), the supply is expressed in watts.seconds (energy).
 With a supply of 1 watt.second, a process that consumes .5 watts per second will be stopped after 2 seconds, and a process that consumes 2 watts per second will be stopped after .5 seconds.

-Another example: if the resource is current memory footprint (bytes), the supply is expressed in bytes.seconds.
+If the resource is current memory footprint (bytes), the supply is expressed in bytes.seconds.
 With a supply of 100MBytes.second, a process that allocates 10MBytes every second will stop after 10 seconds, whereas one that allocates 1GByte in one go will be stopped directly after this first allocation with a remaining supply of -900 MBytes.second.

 Note: regulation only occurs when *t* increases.